 18. The game remains the most one-sided victory in the history of college football.

 19. Heisman later also coached at Penn, Washington-Jefferson, and Rice University.
 While at Rice, he was paid more than anyone on their faculty.

-20. In addition to coaching football, John Heisman coached both baseball and basketball.
-His overall record in baseball was 219-119-7, while in basketball his teams at Georgia Tech only managed a 9-14 record.
+20. In addition to coaching football, Heisman coached both baseball and basketball.
+His overall record in baseball was 219-119-7, while his basketball teams at Georgia Tech only managed a 9-14 record.